lewazo/eslint-mocha-no-only/README.md

     }
 }
 ```
 **Note:** You may want to have a different `.eslintrc` file in your tests directory and place this plugin and rule in it.
-This would make sure ESLint doesn't errors on other JavaScript object named `describe.only()`, for example.
+This would make sure ESLint doesn't throw errors on other JavaScript object named `describe.only()`, for example.
 There's also no need to have ESLint watch for this rule in files where there are no mocha tests.

 ## Examples